 Lightning Labels is America's first all-digital custom label printer.
-They print high-quality custom labels and stickers in small quantities at an affordable price.
+It prints high-quality custom labels and stickers in small quantities at an affordable price.
 This is a great vendor option for special batches, seasonal craft fairs, or special gifts.
 This custom label and sticker company supports bath and body products, e-juice vape labels, custom food labels, and more.

-If you want to print your own labels, World Label is a great place to buy a variety sizable labels.
-In business since 1998, this company provides over 30 different materials and templates for selling soap, along with instructions for how to get started.
-They also have a Free Soap and Candle Labels Biz-Starter Kit available on their site for your convenience.
+If you want to print your own labels, World Label is a great place to buy a variety of sizable labels.
+In business since 1998, this company provides more than 100 different materials and templates for selling soap, along with instructions for how to get started.
+It also has a Free Soap and Candle Labels Biz-Starter Kit available on its site for your convenience.